The Common Program of the People's Republic of China 1949-1954

 Several activities of the mutual-aid and cooperation movement were considered capitalist.
 The two most criticized were the hiring of labour and the admission of rich peasants.
 Actions such as lending and borrowing money, buying and selling land, trading and planting the most profitable crops were also seen as acts of capitalism.
 "For example, in Sichuan province, if soil conditions permitted, peasants preferred to plant cash crops which were far more profitable than grain.
 Castor-oil plants and tobacco were popular choices.
 By contrast, in poorer Changzhi prefecture many peasants preferred to plant grain to feed the family and to avoid economic risks.
 It was not uncommon for peasant planting patterns to conflict with party plans."

-The production plans ordered by the government were most of the time unrealistic and on local level the rural cadres submitted reports to the administrative hierarchy emphasizing political motives; in reality, the cooperatives were very much economically driven.
-"Because of customary culture and illiteracy, peasants were reluctant, if not downright unwilling, to make plans of this sort.
-Pressed too hard, peasants or rural cadres fabricated plans.
-And peasants rarely followed that phony plan.
-Instead, they laughed at such attempts.
-In short, for all practical purposes, individual family farming was inconsistent with a centralized national economy."
+The production plans mandated by the government often proved to be unrealistic, and at the local level, rural cadres submitted reports to the administrative hierarchy that emphasized political motives.
+However, in reality, the cooperatives were primarily economically driven.
+Due to customary culture and illiteracy, peasants were hesitant, if not entirely unwilling, to engage in planning of this nature.
+When pressured, peasants or rural cadres would sometimes fabricate plans, but peasants seldom adhered to these artificial plans.
+Instead, they viewed such attempts with skepticism and amusement.
+In essence, individual family farming was incompatible with a centralized national economy for practical purposes.

-During the process, the emphasis in the mutual-aid and the cooperative movement became no longer economic but more and more political.
-The pursuit of profit was no longer acceptable.
-"Customarily, one herd of cattle was calculated as equal to, if not higher than, one and half full laborers because they were much more effective in farming land than men.
-But under the new circumstance, this formula was labeled as exploitation.
-So the compensation for cattle was reduced to the equivalent of half of a laborer, which, in the owners’calculation, was not enough to pay for the fodder.
-The choices usually were: eat the cattle or sell them.
-But under high pressure from cadres, when peasants dared not to withdraw from mutual aid teams, cattle owners considered cattle an increasing burden and had to donate cattle to the team or propose that a agricultural producers’ cooperative to be formed82"
+During the course of this process, the mutual-aid and cooperative movement shifted its focus away from purely economic considerations and increasingly became politicized.
+The pursuit of profit was no longer deemed acceptable.
+Traditionally, one herd of cattle was valued as equivalent to, if not more valuable than, one and a half full laborers due to their efficiency in farming.
+However, under the new circumstances, this calculation was deemed exploitative.
+Consequently, the compensation for cattle was reduced to half the value of a laborer, which, according to the owners' calculations, was insufficient to cover the cost of fodder.
+Faced with limited options, cattle owners were forced to either consume the cattle or sell them.
+However, under mounting pressure from cadres, and with peasants reluctant to withdraw from mutual aid teams, cattle owners increasingly viewed their livestock as burdensome and thus opted to donate them to the team or proposed the formation of agricultural producers' cooperatives.

 As seen above there was some resistance of the farmers against the cooperation movement.
 Uddenfelt (2009) gives an example.
 The state controlled the coops and was enabled to procure grain below market price. "“This encouraged them (the farmers) to sell second-grade grain to the state while selling the best produce at the local market, where prices were higher, and thereby compensating for the loss.
 To prohibit this kind of economic behavior, the local markets – as old as China herself – were clamped down upon, deemed a capitalist relic of the old society, and eventually completely banned.4"